 New Phase Boundary Detection method – for dynamic masking i.a.

-Accuracy of PIV measurements in two-phase flows is often reduced along the phase boundaries, due to the fact that the information from both phases are included in interrogation windows along the phase boundaries.
-Information along the phase boundary differs in terms of seeding density, velocity magnitude and flow direction across the boundary.
-Phase separated PIV measurements often minimize this problem and increase accuracy along the boundary by considering each phase separately.
+Accuracy of PIV measurements in two-phase flows is often reduced along the phase boundaries because the information from both phases is included in interrogation windows along the phase boundaries.
+Information along the phase boundary differs in terms of seeding density, velocity magnitude, and flow direction across the boundary.
+Phase-separated PIV measurements often minimize this problem and increase accuracy along the boundary by considering each phase separately.

 New Merge 2D3C vectors to 3D3C vectors – for volumetric representation of scanning stereo PIV data

 Many users performing volumetric PIV measurements are often challenged by a limited budget and lack of expertise.
-In this case, a cost efficient and suitable approach is the use of a Stereo PIV measurement setup that can be traversed within the volume of interest (see figure).
-On one hand, the user can resort to the more accustomed Stereo PIV measurements, on the other hand, it eliminates the need of additional cameras and the user is not restricted with smaller illuminated volumes or the necessity of using a high power laser to illuminate a larger volume as in the case of volumetric measurements.
+In this case, a cost-efficient and suitable approach is the use of a Stereo PIV measurement setup that can be traversed within the volume of interest (see figure).
+On one hand, the user can resort to the more accustomed Stereo PIV measurements, on the other hand, it eliminates the need for additional cameras and the user is not restricted to smaller illuminated volumes or the necessity of using a high-power laser to illuminate a larger volume as in the case of volumetric measurements.
 The new feature “Merge 2D vectors to 3D vectors” supports representing 2D vectors measured by a scanning stereo PIV setup as 3D vectors.

 Stereo PIV measurement setup (2D) used to obtain a volumetric representation (3D) of data